 These cards let you earn points for each purchase that you can use to get rebates or discounts on environmentally friendly products and services, as well as contribute directly to animal-related organizations!

-It’s never been easier then now in part thanks to these innovative businesses and organizations – so why not start today?
+It’s never been easier than now in part thanks to these innovative businesses and organizations – so why not start today?

 If you know of any other credit cards that you’d like to see added to the list, please reach out to me directly by visiting my contact form.